-- The applicant must take the General Aptitude Test battery at the Mississippi State Employment Service Office with satisfactory scores. - The student must be physically and emotionally able to meet the requirements of the program.
+- 1. The applicant must take the General Aptitude Test battery at the Mississippi State Employment Service Office with satisfactory scores. - The student must be physically and emotionally able to meet the requirements of the program. - 3.
 Complete notarized Health Occupations Application form. - 4.
-Take a battery of tests on a scheduled date. - Following successful scores on all tests, the applicant will complete the following: - A. Application of Admission to the College.

-B. Health form which must be signed by a physician.

-C. Supply the names and addresses of three (3) references (other than relatives).

-D. Have an official high school transcript sent to the college verifying graduation date or supply General Education Development test scores certifying high school graduation equivalency.

-E. Have an interview with an admissions committee.

-Qualified applicants are considered in the order in which they completed application requirements.
+Take a battery of tests on a scheduled date. - Following successful scores on all tests, the applicant will complete the following: - A. Application of Admission to the College. - B. Health form which must be signed by a physician. - C. Supply the names and addresses of three (3) references (other than relatives). - D. Have an official high school transcript sent to the college verifying graduation date or supply General Education Development test scores certifying high school graduation equivalency. - E. Have an interview with an admissions committee. - Qualified applicants are considered in the order in which they completed application requirements.

-MAJOR UNITS OF I NSTRUCTION SEMESTER HOURS SEMESTER ONE VRT 1008 VRT 1015 Fundamentals II 8 5 SEMESTER TWO VRT 2008 VRT 2018 Fundamentals III 8 8 SEMESTER THREE VRT 2307 VRT 2316 Clinical II 7 6 (1520 Clock Hours) Total Semester Hours 42 hundred thirty five hours of instruction.
-Eight semester hours.
+MAJOR UNITS OF INSTRUCTION SEMESTER HOURS

+SEMESTER ONE

+VRT 1008 Fundamentals I 8

+VRT 1015 Fundamentals II 5

+SEMESTER TWO

+VRT 2008 Fundamentals III 8

+VRT 2018 Clinical I 8

+SEMESTER THREE

+VRT 2307 Clinical II 7

+VRT 2316 Clinical III 6

+and a state where the second -

+(1520 Clock Hours) Total Semester Hours 42